isaiahah/PDBCleanup/README.md

 ## Description

-PDBCleanup is an R package developed as part of the University of Toronto Fall 2023 course BCB410.
-It provides utilities for improving the quality of PDB protein structure files by selecting high resolution regions and improving relative domain positions by superimposing individual regions against corresponding regions of another reference
+PDBCleanup is an R package which offers utilities for improving the quality of PDB protein structure files by selecting high resolution regions and improving relative domain positions by superimposing individual regions against corresponding regions of another reference